 Data-Driven Content Strengthens SEO

 A good backlink profile is the core of a strong SEO strategy.
-But, creating backlinks is one of the most challenging aspects of strengthening your brands SEO because it’s a very manual task.
-If you’re currently paying for link building for your company, you know link building can be expensive (likely around an average of $400 per link).
+But, creating backlinks is one of the most challenging aspects of strengthening your brand's SEO because it’s a very manual task.
 Link building is approached in two different ways:

-"Earned" editorial links.
+- "Earned" editorial links.
 Links that are naturally given by websites and pages that want to link to your content.
-Think, the Paychex example.

 Data-driven content is important for scalable, sustainable link building.
 Top-ranking websites have thousands of other websites linking back to them.
 Even though it’s challenging to produce these links, content with data points, especially those unique to your brand, is a great place to start.
 Content that is highly shareable creates its own “earned” backlinks when people link to your data.
 And, when your data is shared, written about in other blogs or covered on media websites, your engagement accumulates along with those backlinks.
 Think of it almost like a “vote of confidence” from one website or platform to another.